duleorlovic/aws_tips/README.md

 address) so you can use them to connect to external services using your own vpc private network.

-Aws Privatelink is used for a private, encrypted channel of communication between its on-premises data center and a VPC in the AWS Cloud

-To secure access you can use Network Access controll Network ACL and security groups.
+To secure access you can use Network Access control Network ACL and security groups.
 Network ACL is stateless so you need to enable both inbound and outbound ports.
 By default it is allowing in and out all ports, but you can for example allow